apache/logging-log4j2/src/site/markdown/api-separation.md

 ```

 Note that having two different versions of log4j-api and log4j-core on your
-classpath is not guaranteed to work correctly(e.g. 2.15 of log4j-api and
+classpath is not guaranteed to work correctly (e.g., log4j-api version 2.15 and
-2.17 of log4j-core).
+ log4j-core version 2.17 are not guaranteed to work correctly together).

 ##  Using Log4j2 API with Logback